 All data is processed within the country you belong to and no personal data is transferred to countries outside your country without your explicit consent.

 We only keep your information for as long as is necessary.
-We will keep your personal data for a minimum of six months to one year after the completion of the project; once deleted we will no longer hold any copies.
-If, at any time, you withdraw your consent to our processing your personal data, we will delete your personal data at that point and no copies will be held by JCR.
+We will keep your data for a minimum of six months to one year after the completion of the project; once deleted we will no longer hold any copies.
+If at any time, you withdraw your consent to our processing your data, we will delete your data at that point and no copies will be held by JCR.

 Your co-operation in market research surveys is voluntary at all times regardless of what the survey is about or who our client is.

-You are entitled at any stage to ask that your personal data, or part or all of the record of your survey responses, be destroyed or deleted and we will carry out such a request.
-This can be requested during the interview itself or afterwards (using the contact details below).
+You are entitled at any stage to ask that your data, or part or all of the record of your survey responses, be destroyed or deleted and we will carry out such a request.
+This can be requested during the interview itself or afterward (using the contact details below).

 You have the right to access any personal data that we process relating to you.
 We may ask for verification of your identity before releasing any information to you.

-In instances where surveys are taking place over a period of time, we would wish to ensure that any personal data we hold for you is accurate.
+In instances where surveys are taking place over a while, we would wish to ensure that any personal data we hold for you is accurate.
 Therefore, if any information you have provided changes, you have the option to let us know and we will advise at the time whether or not it is appropriate to update any records we hold.